ricudis/LTE_Docker/README.md

 Prerequisites:
- * ubuntu 20.04
+ * ubuntu 21.04
  * docker
  * docker-compose
- * 4G RAM (probably less to actually run, building some ASN sources requires a lot of RAM)
+ * 8-16G RAM (probably less to actually run, building some ASN sources requires a lot of RAM)
  * 32G disk space

 You'll need a fairly recent kernel version, because of SCTP incompatibilities with docker.

 Ubuntu 20.04 works out of the box.

-A vagrant file is also provided
+A vagrant file is also provided based on 21.04

 How to build:
  * Install ubuntu
  * Install docker
  * Install docker-compose
+ * Alternatively, just vagrant up the provided vagrantfile, based on 21.04, it sets up its environment automatically, and you can enable full package compilation at provisioning time

 Build and run